To the Jews I became a Jew.

 Start by sitting in a café at a busy intersection.
 Watch what people do.
 What are they wearing?
 What are they eating or drinking?
 To whom are they speaking, and how?
 Are they smoking?

 For example, in Egypt, we quickly noticed that men had really well-coiffed hair, and tended to wear plain, darker clothing.
 Facial hair is the norm.

 When people walk in Egypt, they go without a care about anything around them.
 People will scarcely look about as they cross the road, assuming cars will slow down (which they usually do).

 You can do this anywhere — just sit down, have a cup of the local beverage and watch, take notes and learn.
 (But don’t take up smoking just to blend in.)

 Listen to people and mimic the way they speak

 Firstly, get the right volume.
-If you’re in China, you have to yell to get a waiter’s attention if you’re in a loud, busy restaurant.
+If you’re in China, you may have to yell to get a waiter’s attention if you’re in a loud, busy restaurant.
 It’s not rude.
-It’s just stupid not to.
-You’ll actually stick out as the foreigner if you DON’T yell.
-(I know!)
+It’s just ineffective not to yell.

-In some places, people are quiet (Scandinavia, in particular).
+In some places, people are quiet (northern Europe, for example).
 In some places — the more bustling parts of Asia or the US for example — you have to really speak up to be heard.